PerCollECT/RadarRami/README.md

 A node always contains the following attributes:
 * `id` of the nodes is a consecutive integer.
-* `parentIds` list all parent nodes, the title is a very short description of the effect or cause, that will be displayed directly in the visualization.
+* `parentIds` list all parent nodes,
+* `title` is a very short description of the effect or cause, that will be displayed directly in the visualization.
-* `decomBlock` refers to the associated decomposition block Emission, Signal Propagation, Reception, Pre-processing, Detection Identification, Feature Identification or Object Identification.
+* `decomBlock` refers to the associated decomposition block Emission, Signal propagation, Reception, Pre-processing, Detection identification, Feature identification or Object identification.
 * `description` contains a more detailed explanation of the effect or cause.
 * `references` contains for every parent the first author, the title and the link to the literature item.
 Optionally a short note about the reference e.q. the page number of interest can be added.
 * `nodeType` states, if the node is an effect, a designParameter or systemIndependent.